AmazingMonster/conceptrodon/docs/contents/metafunctions/warehivore/repack.doc.md

 ## Description

-`Warehivore::Repack` concatenates a list of packed warehouses.
-The result will be used to invoke an operation.
+`Warehivore::Repack` accepts a list of packed warehouses and returns a function.
+When invoked by an operation, the function concatenates the packed warehouses and instantiates the operation with the result.
 <pre><code>   ...Warehouse<sub><i>i</i></sub>&lt;Containers<sub><i>i</i></sub>...&gt;...
 -> Operation
 -> Operation&lt;Containers<sub><i>0</i></sub>..., Containers<sub><i>1</i></sub>..., ...></code></pre>